paralect/plato/README.md

 #### 🌀 **UNIX init systems**

-Init system is important, because it is a built-in and "OS native" functionality to manage lifetime of processeses and, with modern init systems, even containers.
+Init system is important, because it is a built-in and "OS native" functionality to manage lifetime of processes and, with modern init systems, even containers.
 Besides this, init system defines behaviour of operating system throughout the lifetime.